sunesimonsen/chance-generators/documentation/index.md

 ## Mapping generators

-All generators has a `map` method that can be used to map the stream of generated values into something else.
+All generators have a `map` method that can be used to map the stream of generated values into something else.
 A mapped generator supports shrinking by shrinking the original generator.

+The first parameter to the mapper function is the value and the second parameter is the generators instance.

 ```js
 let { email, name, shape } = new Generators(42)